graphcommerce-org/graphcommerce/.changeset/gorgeous-bobcats-think.md

 ---
-"@graphcommerce/next-ui": patch
+'@graphcommerce/next-ui': patch
 ---

-Move arguments of responsiveVal around so the minBreakpoint can be given as third argument
+Move arguments of `responsiveVal` around so the `minBreakpoint` can be given as third argument.